 \section{Conclusion}

-In this paper we presented NOCTIS, a new framework for zero-shot novel object instance segmentation; which leverages on architectures/ideas already proven to be effective as Grounded-SAM 2~\cite{ren2024groundedsamassemblingopenworld} and DINOv2~\cite{oquab2024dinov2learningrobustvisual}-based visual descriptors paired with different matching scores.
-The novelties introduced in Section \ref{chap:method} have proven to be simple to adapt but largely effective, indeed, NOCTIS was able to perform better than all the other methodologies, disclosed or not, on the seven core datasets of the BOP 2023 benchmark \cite{hodan2024bopchallenge2023detection}.
-This shows that it is not necessary to have overly complicated scores to achieve good performance.
+In this paper we presented NOCTIS, a new framework for zero-shot novel object instance segmentation; which leverages the foundation models Grounded-SAM 2 for object proposal generation and DINOv2 for visual descriptor based matching scores.
+The novelties introduced in~\cref{chap:method} have proven to be largely effective; indeed, NOCTIS was able to perform better in terms of mean AP than all the other methodologies, disclosed or not, on the seven core datasets of the BOP 2023 benchmark.
+This shows that it is not necessary to have overly complicated scores to achieve good performances.
 We hope that our work can be used as a new standard baseline to improve upon, especially regarding the formulation of a better scoring rule.